asterics/AsTeRICS-Grid/docs/documentation_user/04_navigation-overview.md

 Note that for macOs `⌘` (command key) can be used instead of `Ctrl`.

-These are the global keyboard shortcuts available in AsTeRICS Grid:
+These are the global keyboard shortcuts available in Asterics AAC:
 * `Ctrl + Alt + Arrow Right`: change to the next stored user
 * `Ctrl + Backspace`: navigate to the last grid
 * `Ctrl + Pos1`: navigate to the main/home grid